avinabmalla/SwMapsLib/README.md

 https://play.google.com/store/apps/details?id=np.com.softwel.swmaps

 ## Usage
-SW Maps project files (SWMZ) can be read using the SwmzReader class.
-This creates an instance of the SwMapsProject class, which contains all the information read from the SWMZ file.
+This package contains SwMapsLib extensions for converting and exporting SW Maps projects to KMZ, Shapefiles and GeoPackages.

-To create SW Maps projects, use the SwMapsProjectBuilder class.
-This creates an SwMapsProject, which can be written as a SW Maps V1 or V2 database, or an SWMZ file.
+Create an instance of the appropriate writer class (SwMapsXWriter) with a SwMapsProject and export.